Smear test / PAP smear with HPV testing

 When Will I Get My Results?

-At Happiher, you’ll receive your results quickly and confidentially, usually within a few working days.
+At Happiher, you’ll get your results quickly and confidentially, usually within a few working days.

-Your result will usually fall into one of the following categories:
+Your result will usually fall into one of the following categories:### What Do My Results Mean?

 Normal Pap test results indicate no abnormal cervical cells, which is a negative test result.